mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/index.md

 You can filter the insight items for a selected cluster or project by:

-- All Insights
-- Availability
-- Best Practices
-- Configuration
-- Cost
-- Performance
-- Security
+- Project name
-- Upgrade
+- Cluster name
-- Environment
+- Description

+You can also toggle into each severity level.